Ressources

 6. CRDP de Franche-Comté, Argumenter au lycée, 1994

-7. Perrenoud Philippe, " Le débat et la raison ", Les cahiers pédagogiques, supplément n° 4, oct-nov.
+7. Perrenoud Philippe, " Le débat et la raison ", Les cahiers pédagogiques, supplement n° 4, Oct-Nov.
 1998

 8. Schnapper Dominique, La relation à l'autre, Gallimard, Coll.
 Essais, 1998

-9. Sciences Humaines n°38, avril 1994, dossier " L'art de convaincre "
+9. Sciences Humaines n°38, April 1994, dossier " L'art de convaincre "

 10. Taylor Charles, Multiculturalisme.
 Différence et démocratie, 1992, trad.
 F. Aubier, 1994

-1. Be functional early, that is to say:
+1. Be functional early, i.e.:

 3. Prepare for scheduled interviews.